glcapps/MCP-to-ToolCall-Proxies/README.md

 ### Purpose

-Allow general tool use requests (e.g., OpenAI-style `tool_calls`) to be transparently fulfilled by backends built using MCP.
+Allow general tool use requests (e.g., LangChain, Semantic Kernel, or similar tool call formats) to be transparently fulfilled by backends built using MCP.

 ### Flow

-1. Receive a tool use request (such as a `tool_calls` array in OpenAI schema).
+1. Receive a tool use request (such as a tool call array used in LangChain or Semantic Kernel).
 2. Parse `function.name` and `function.arguments`.
 3. Construct a corresponding MCP `tool_use_requested` event.
 4. Forward it to the MCP service.